ESSS/alfasim-sdk/docs/source/99_2_user_interface_reference.rst

 Types
 -----

+Models are the primary elements fro creating user interfaces on |alfasim|, models can display data, receive user input, and provide a container for other fields that should be grouped together.

-The Types Module provides a set of UI elements to create classic desktop-style user interfaces.
+Types is a module which supplies UI elements for creating user interfaces with the classic desktop-style.
-See the User Interfaces overview for more information on using widgets.

-.. automodule:: alfasim_sdk.types
+.. autoclass:: alfasim_sdk.types.BaseField()
-    :members:

 .. _api-layout-section: